How to Archive Your Old Photos

-That is a question you have to answer for yourself.
-At a minimum I would recommend bringing out an album a month and leave it on the coffee table.
-When people come over or when you are just relaxing on a Sunday you can take a look back.
-Maybe then you can determine what are the “gems” of your collection that you might want to preserve.
-Perhaps a family member will really like an image and want a copy.
-If you do decide to scan them make sure you scan at a high enough resolution (300 dpi, 5×7 minimum) in case someone wants to print the image in future.
+If you are looking for a place to start with your old images, I would recommend bringing out a box or album each week and reviewing them while you watch TV.
+Separate out the ones you want to keep and the ones to pitch.
+If you do decide to scan the keepers, make sure you scan at a high enough resolution (300 dpi, 5×7 minimum) in case you want to print the image in future.
 If you don’t have the time or money to scan, a quick and easy option is to photograph the photograph with your camera or phone.
 There are a few apps on the market (Photomyne and Google Photo Scan) that are supposed to make this easier for you.
 I have tried them and they worked fine.
 I chose to go with a professional scanner because I wanted a higher resolution but that’s just me.